-The university’s Victim Advocacy Program provides assistance to members of the Cornell community who have experienced harmful, threatening, or violent incidents.
+The university’s Victim Advocacy Program provides assistance to members of the Cornell community who are victims of harmful, threatening, or violent incidents.

 Advocates support individuals who have experienced: